arl9kin/AWS_DBT/README.md

 8. Validated schemas and data population using Athena.
 9. Loaded data to Redshift bronze layer using CREATE EXTERNAL SCHEMA FROM DATA CATALOG.
    8.1 Validate data availability.
+### DBT
+10. Install dbt-redshift package on local machine.
+And inititialize a dbt project and establish a connection to Redshift.
+    10.1 dbt init - initializes dbt project
+    10.2 dbt debug - helps to identify issues with connection 10.3 Noticed ubuntu machine didn't connected to the database.
+Went back to 3.1 and added ubuntu IP to security VPC group.